aws-samples/amazon-workmail-lambda-templates/workmail-cap-exchange/README.md

    --lambda-provider 'LambdaArn=<ARN_FROM_STEP_3>'
    ```

-You now have a working Lambda function that will handle user availabilty requests.
+You now have a working Lambda function that will handle user availability requests.

 If you'd like to customize your Lambda function, open the [AWS Lambda Console](https://console.aws.amazon.com/lambda) to edit and test your Lambda
 function with the built-in code editor.
 For more information, see [Documentation](https://docs.aws.amazon.com/lambda/latest/dg/code-editor.html).